hmshafeeq/userstamps/ReadMe.md

 }
 ```

-The following objects will be loaded automatically with the model in this case.
+The following relations will be loaded automatically with the model in this case.
 ```php
 $model->createdBy;
 $model->updatedBy;